 - Telephone conversation

-When collecting your data from a social media platform, it’s worth checking that the person’s details are up to date.
+When collecting your data from a social media platform, it’s worth checking the person’s details are up to date.

 Even if your contact filled out their information themselves, that doesn’t mean they haven’t changed their details since.

 Also, keep your approach compliant with all GDPR guidelines!